 We set our alpha threshold to .001 for all extension analysis.

-In some Problems we added several extension dependent variables, up to six additional dependent variables, seven overall.
+We added extension dependent variables to Problems Q3, Q4, Q5, Q6, and Q7, summarized in Table 4, with up to 7 analyzed variables per each of the problems (when combining the replication with the extension dependent variables).
 Therefore, .001 meets the strict Bonferroni .01/7 suggestion and a round clear number.

 For the extension manipulating the sample size (x versus 10x versus x100), we will conduct a series of one-way ANOVAs with post-hoc contrasts against the control condition for each of the measures.
 For the ANOVA analyses we will report Holm corrections for multiple analyses and will report both raw and corrected p-values, yet our criteria for signal will use the corrected p-values against the .001 alpha threshold.